aliceoh9/aliceoh9.github.io/mlnlp.md

 # CS492 ML for NLP Fall 2019

+## Registration

+1. If you are lucky enough to be registered and selected for this class, PLEASE make sure you will not drop this class after it starts.
+If you are thinking of just "shopping around" to see what this course is like, please DROP IT NOW, so that students who really want to take this course can register.
+There were more than 90 students signed up for 40 slots, and dozens of students emailed me that they could not register because they have taken CS492 before.
+So please give up your seat if you are not serious about this course.
+1. If you have emailed me about not being able to register for this class because you have taken another CS492 before, you will be entered into a lottery and randomly picked (about 5 students) to be added into this class.
+You will receive email whether you have been selected this way by July 12.
+If you are selected, you must come to the first class to get your form signed.
+1. If you registered for this class but did not get selected, I cannot add you.
+There are too many students asking to be added.
+1. This course will be offered again in Fall 2020, probably as a regular course.
+At that time, we hope to be able to accommodate more students (current limit is 40).
+So please be patient if you really want to take this course.

 ## Course Description

 This course will cover important problems and concepts in natural language processing and the machine learning models used in those problems.